Datenschmutz/docs/cheat-sheets/css.md

 - `color`: Specifies the color of text
 - `text-align`: Specifies the horizontal alignment of text
 - `text-decoration`: Specifies the text decoration (underline, overline, line-through)
+- `text-indent`: Specifies the indentation of the first line of text in a block
+- `text-shadow`: Specifies a shadow for text
+- `text-transform`: Specifies the capitalization of text (none, capitalize, uppercase, lowercase)
+- `vertical-align`: Specifies the vertical alignment of an inline-level element in a line box (baseline, text-top, middle, text-bottom, super, sub)
+- `white-space`: Specifies how white space inside an element should be handled (normal, pre, nowrap, pre-wrap, pre-line)

 ## Background